cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 [SCAP](https://scap.nist.gov/) or Security Content Automation Protocol is U.S. standard maintained by National Institute of Standards and Technology [NIST](https://www.nist.gov/).
 OpenSCAP project is a collection of open source tools for implementing and enforcing this standard.
 Please visit [OpenSCAP](https://www.open-scap.org/) web site to learn more.
 ## What we Do
 In this guide we carry out the following task to meet our compliance.
 These list of hardening task were taken from  [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)

- -

- 1. List item

- System Settings
+ 1. System Settings
 	 - Installing and Maintaining Software
 	 - File Permissions and Masks
-SELinux
+	 - SELinux
-Account and Access Control
+	 - Account and Access Control
-Network Configuration and Firewalls
+	 - Network Configuration and Firewalls
-Configure Syslog
+	 - Configure Syslog
-System Accounting with auditd
+	 - System Accounting with auditd
  2. Services

 	  1. Obsolete Services
 	  2. Base Services
 	  3. Cron and At Daemons